The Ruger 10/22 is one of the most popular .22 rifles in the world and a lot of people have one for small game hunting in a survival situation.

 What is this rifle going to be used for?
 Small to medium hunting in a survival situation.

-Zack has a Bushnell 3-9X32 .22 Rimfire scope on his 10/22 and I think it is perfect for a survival game gun.
-It’s has a adjustable power, it’s durable, and is specifically made for rimfire rifles.
+A friend of mine has a Simmons Truplex .22 Mag Riflescope on his 10/22 and I think it is perfect for a survival game gun.
+It has adjustable power, it’s durable, and is specifically made for rimfire rifles.

 However what makes me choose this scope: price.
-The thing is only $37 dollars.
-If you don’t know the world of gun optics that is cheeeeaaappp.
+If you don’t know the world of gun optics, it is reasonably priced.
+Check out more details below of a few scopes:

 A lot of shooters will look down their nose at such a scope, but for the needs of the gun you are building I think it works perfectly.
 It’s not going to win any competitions hitting tiny holes at 100 yards, but you could definitely knock down some squirrels.